huggingface/blog/tgi-messages-api.md

 [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) offers a secure, production solution to easily deploy any machine learning model from the Hub on dedicated infrastructure managed by Hugging Face.

-In this example, we will deploy [Nous-Hermes-2-Mixtral-8x7B-DPO](https://huggingface.co/NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO), a fine-tuned Mixtral model to Inference Endpoints using [Text Generation Inference](https://huggingface.co/docs/text-generation-inference/index).
+In this example, we will deploy [Nous-Hermes-2-Mixtral-8x7B-DPO](https://huggingface.co/NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO), a fine-tuned Mixtral model, to Inference Endpoints using [Text Generation Inference](https://huggingface.co/docs/text-generation-inference/index).

 We can deploy the model in just [a few clicks from the UI](https://ui.endpoints.huggingface.co/new?vendor=aws&repository=NousResearch%2FNous-Hermes-2-Mixtral-8x7B-DPO&tgi_max_total_tokens=32000&tgi=true&tgi_max_input_length=1024&task=text-generation&instance_size=2xlarge&tgi_max_batch_prefill_tokens=2048&tgi_max_batch_total_tokens=1024000&no_suggested_compute=true&accelerator=gpu&region=us-east-1), or take advantage of the `huggingface_hub` Python library to programmatically create and manage Inference Endpoints.
-We demonstrate the use of the Hub library below.
+We demonstrate the use of the Hub library here.

 In our API call shown below, we need to specify the endpoint name and model repository, along with the task of `text-generation`.
 In this example we use a `protected` type so access to the deployed endpoint will require a valid Hugging Face token.
 We also need to configure the hardware requirements like vendor, region, accelerator, instance type, and size.
 You can check out the list of available resource options [using this API call](https://api.endpoints.huggingface.cloud/#get-/v2/provider), and view recommended configurations for select models in our catalog [here](https://ui.endpoints.huggingface.co/catalog).

-_Note: You might need to request a quota upgrade via email to [api-enterprise@huggingface.co](mailto:api-enterprise@huggingface.co)_
+_Note: You may need to request a quota upgrade by sending an email to [api-enterprise@huggingface.co](mailto:api-enterprise@huggingface.co)_

 ```python
 from huggingface_hub import create_inference_endpoint